Flash Electronics files suit in US against Royal Enfield for patent infringement

 Auto component manufacturer Flash Electronics India Monday said it has filed a suit against niche bike maker Royal Enfield in the US for patent infringement regarding production of an electronic component.

-As per the suit, the Pune-based company said Royal Enfield has infringed its patent on 'Regulator Rectifier Device' and method for regulating an output voltage of the same.
+The Pune-based company in the lawsuit said Royal Enfield has infringed its patent on 'Regulator Rectifier Device' and method for regulating an output voltage of the same.

 The company claimed the patent for its product was duly issued by the United States Patent & Trademark Office (USPTO) on February 20, 2018, after its research and development team came up with the component in 2014.